physicsgtx/Calculator/README.md

 # Calculator
-Calculator with dark and light theme toggler
+ Simple Calculator with trending theme
+## Features
+- Dark Theme
+- Easy to work
+- Different Colorfull Mods
+- Some small Animations

+You can See my website on  [My calculator](https://bhavyabhut.github.io/Calculator/).